pantprateek/iotserver/README.md

 ##Installation and Running##

 Download the contents of this repo.
-Run npm install from source root of genie
+Run npm install from source root
 Run node httpserver.js
 ##Usage## Add videos in mp4,webm,ogg formats to /video folder .
 Connect to ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com:8080 .You will see the webpage with the playlist.
 Make sure your microphone is connected and is working well.